-It boils down to this: if you were injured on the job or a loved one died due to third-party negligence while on the job, you may be entitled to file a claim or lawsuit against that individual or entity.
+It boils down to this: if you were injured on the job or a loved one died due to third-party negligence while on the job, you may be entitled to file a claim or lawsuit against that entity or individual.

 That said, successfully filing a personal injury claim or lawsuit can be complicated.
 That's why it's important you have an experienced Florida personal injury attorney by your side.
 But first, some facts about Florida's defense and homeland security industries.

 A Few Fine Points About Florida Defense and Homeland Security Statistics & Companies

 Florida's extraordinary defense and homeland security industries aim to ensure protection against terrorism, natural calamities, and other possible dangers that threaten our country.
 That's right.
 Both industries produce a wide range of products, from encrypted technology and warfighter supports to biometrics and missile defense systems.

 In fact, former NASA employees work side by side with more than 70K active-duty officers and other military personnel to gather intelligence in Florida.